 It says a lot about our cities love of entrepreneurship and welcoming attitude that one of the best places in the UK to find authentic New England cuisine is Annie's Burger Shack.
 Born and bred in Rhode Island, Annie visited Nottingham as a tourist ten years ago, feel in love with the city, and has been running one of its most successful restaurants ever since.
 You’ll find Annie’s in the historic Lace Market area of the city.

-Theatregoers are well catered for in Nottingham.
-The Theatre Royal and Royal Concert Hall, the latter of which having a capacity of just under 2,500 patrons.
+Theatregoers are well catered for in Nottingham with Nottingham Playhouse, The Theatre Royal and Royal Concert Hall, the latter of which having a capacity of just under 2,500 patrons.
 Nottingham’s music venues range from the large-scale Motorpoint Arena, to small and intimate gigs at The Bodega.
-These venues provide something for all cultural tastes, with the hall becoming a leading venue on the worldwide touring circuit, regularly attracting world-class orchestras, rock bands, dance acts and solo artists – from Stevie Wonder to Motorhead.
+These venues provide something for all cultural tastes, with Nottingham regularly attracting world-class orchestras, rock bands, dance acts and solo artists – from Stevie Wonder to Motorhead.
 NTU staff and students can even access discounted tickets for selected shows at Nottingham Playhouse each season.

 Two of our most famous exports, Jayne Torvill and Christopher Dean, honed their talents her in the city and have repeatedly put Nottingham on the map.
 The two British ice dancers shot to fame in the Sarajevo 1984 Winter Olympics, winning gold and becoming the highest scoring figure skaters of all time (for a single programme) skating to Maurice Ravel's Boléro.

 Interested in finding out more?
 Then check out Visit Nottingham for details on restaurants, entertainment or cultural sites.